Contents

 reportlab_enhanced is a fork of reportlab that enhances font capabilities on top of the upstream.
 TTFont font fallback is one of its core improvements.

 In the original reportlab, TTFont has always lacked a font fallback mechanism.
-When processing multilingual text (e.g., Latin + Chinese, Japanese, etc.), if the main font lacks glyphs for certain characters, the rendering is poor—displaying tofu boxes at best, or missing content at worst. reportlab_enhanced adds Type1-level fallback support for TTFont by setting the environment variable REPORTLAB_FONT_FALLBACK=1.
+When processing multilingual text (e.g., Latin + Chinese, Japanese, etc.), if the main font lacks glyphs for certain characters, the rendering is poor—displaying tofu boxes at best, or missing content at worst. reportlab_enhanced adds Type1-level fallback support for TTFont, which is enabled by default starting from version 0.1.0.

 This article explains how to use this feature.
 For implementation details, see reportlab TTFont Font Fallback Implementation Analysis.